David-Durst/embeddedHaskellAetherling/theory/Basic.md

 An operator `SSeq 5 Int -> SSeq 5 Int` accepts and emits 5 ints each period.
 Since `Int` is an atomic type, a period is one clock.

 An operator `TSeq 5 1 Int -> TSeq 1 5 Int` accepts ints on five of six periods.
-It accepts nothing on the sixth period.
-Note that these periods can be in any order.
+It emits ints on one of six periods.
 A period is one clock because `Int` is an atomic type.

 An operator `TSeq 5 1 (TSeq 3 0 Int) -> TSeq 2 4 (TSeq 2 1 Int)` accepts `TSeq 3 0 Int` on five of six periods.
 A period is three clocks as each `TSeq 3 0 Int` requires three clocks.